Untitled 4

 Emerging from a cage is Fulvio (Claudio Santamaria), who is covered from head to toe in long, flowing hair, and has the strength to effortlessly bend metal bars with his bare hands.
 Finally, there’s Matilde (Aurora Giovinazzo), a young acrobat who can conduct electricity with her body.
 When not performing, she has to wear gloves since the simplest touch of her skin can give off an immediate shock.

-Freaks Out 2022 2
+freaks out 2022 2

 Despite the excitement of the circus goers, the show is cut short by a bombing raid.
 Low on money, Israel concludes that war-ravaged Europe is no place for a traveling circus, and makes plans to move the circus to New York.
 Israel goes off to Rome to find means of safe transport to America, leaving the rest of the troupe in the countryside so as to not attract too much attention in town.
 However, when he never comes back, the remaining four performers decide to go their separate ways.
 Matilde goes out alone to search for Israel, the closest person she ever had to a father figure, while Mario and Cencio follow Fulvio to join the Zirkus Berlin, a much bigger circus that is currently stationed in Rome.